EsankiThambawita/Petso/README.md

 - User Authentication
   - Email/password registration and login using Firebase Authentication
-  - Google sign-in (planned)

 - Pet Profiles
-  - Add multiple pets (dogs, cats, etc.)
+  - Add multiple pets (dog or cat)
-  - Upload pet pictures
   - View all pets on a well-designed dashboard

 - Smart Reminders
-  - Set and manage reminders for grooming, vaccinations, worming, and tick/flea prevention
+  - Save dates for grooming, vaccinations, worming, and tick/flea prevention

 - State Management
   - Manage app state using React hooks and context (planned)